zhangxiaosa/cs766-21spring-project/README.txt

 PerformSVM
 Author: Nick Chelales

 This script works by performing kernel based SVM on the given dataset (change path to perform on different dataset).
 The script performs 5-fold cross validation to determine the most optimal hyperparameters for kernel based SVM.
 In addition, it generates a classification report and confusion matrix for the given results.

+SVMResults Folder:

+Each model iteration is associated with a particular timestamp, which matches the filenames of those files in the SVM Results folder.
+The following list associates each model with a timestamp:

+3 Layered-CNN Models:

+-20-04-2021 00:49:35
+  -Dataset: Entire given dataset
+  -Model Architecture: Preprocessing ---> 3 layered CNN ---> SVM
+-16-04-2021 14:48:57
+  -Dataset: Subsection of given data with even class distribution -Model Architecture: Preprocessing ---> 3 layered CNN ---> SVM -16-04-2021 00:41:45
+  -Dataset: Subsection of given data with even class distribution -Model Architecture: 3 layered CNN ---> SVM -21-04-2021 15:09:26
+  -Dataset: Dataset consisting of only classes 0 and 4 -Model Architecture: 3 layered CNN ---> SVM